-- In a large saucepan, bring 1/2 cup cranberries, sugar and water to a boil over medium heat.
+- In a mixing bowl, cream the butter, cream cheese and sugar.
+Gradually beat in flour.
+Cover and refrigerate for 1 hour.
+In a saucepan, bring 1/2 cup cranberries, sugar and water to a boil over medium heat.
 Reduce heat; simmer, uncovered, for 5-6 minutes or until berries pop.
 Remove from the heat; stir in marmalade and ginger.
 Set aside.

 - Divide dough in half.
 On a floured surface, roll each portion into a 16-in. x 12-in. rectangle.
 Let stand for 20 minutes.
 With a sharp knife or pastry wheel, cut dough into 4-in. squares.
 Place 3 in. apart on lightly greased baking sheets.